djalbat/murmuration/README.md

 module.exports = using;
 ```

 ...or require and instantiate it directly.
-The `using()` function is only for convenience.
+The `using()` function is purely for convenience.

 ### Getting and releasing connections